8 Things You Should Never Clean With Vinegar

 If you get a sticky substance or fingerprints all over the touchscreen on your phone or tablet, you might think you can use vinegar to wipe it away.
 But vinegar will actually eat away at the protective coating on the screen.

-A microfiber cloth will work perfectly to buff away fingerprints on your touchscreen.
-If you have something sticky on your phone, try using a slightly damp microfiber cloth to wipe the mess away.
+An organic unbleached cotton unpaper towel will work perfectly to buff away fingerprints on your touchscreen.
+If you have something sticky on your phone, try using a slightly damp cotton unpaper towel to wipe the mess away.

 8. Waxed Furniture